Avaiga/taipy-doc/docs/manuals/core/config/task-config.md

 In the previous example, we created a `TaskConfig^`.

-In lines 3 and 4, we defined a function that we want to use in a [Task](../concepts/task.md) instantiated from the task config.
+In lines 3 and 4, we define a function that we want to use in a [Task](../concepts/task.md) instantiated from the task config.
 It takes a single parameter and return a single value.

 In lines 6 and 7, two data node configurations are created.
 They will be used as the function argument and the function result.

 Finally, on line 9, we create the task configuration with the id 'double_task' that represents the function 'double' that expects an 'input' data node as an input parameter and returns an 'output' data node.

 Because a Task can have several inputs and outputs, `taipy.configure_task()^` can receive lists of `DataNodeConfig^`